-Now that you have celebrated the summer solstice all weekend, let’s talk about how you can get better sleep year-round with these 9 tips for getting awesome sleep this summer.
+Today we celebrate the Summer Solstice: the official first day of Summer and the longest day of the year.
+After we have celebrated all weekend, we have to get some sleep in Alaska during the next three months.
+Let’s talk about how you can get better sleep year-round with these 9 tips for getting awesome sleep this summer.

 1. Keep your windows open or your ceiling fans on during the day: Well-circulated air not only helps to keep you cool, it also helps you to stay oxygenated, and sleep better.
 You can also try keeping a window cracked in your bedroom at night, creating a cooling cross-breeze while you sleep.